maxheyn/maxs-readme-guide/README.md

 2. You want to make sure that your project is easy to contribute to, if having contributors is important to you.
 3. You want to grab the attention of anyone who is browsing your GitHub and leave them wanting to know more about your project.

-The first and third reasons are fairly connected but not necesarilly the same thing.
-You can create a well documented README that is not necesarilly attention grabbing.
+The first and third reasons are fairly connected but not necessarily  the same thing.
+You can create a well documented README that is not necessarily attention grabbing.
 Our goal here is to make sure that readers can easily find important technical information about your project, yet also provide a pleasant reading experience for someone who is just browsing to learn more about your projects (*like a future Employer, wink wink*).
 You want your README to **STAND OUT** from the rest of the crowd to set yourself apart and make a good impression.
 When I see a README that is well made, I also assume (whether it is correct or not), that the code itself is also well made (or at least has a good chance of being so).
-That is the impression that you want to to give off after someone views your README.
+That is the impression that you want to give off after someone views your README.

 If your project is intended to be contributed to by others, you will also want to have a pleasant README as a way of advertising that your project is worth being contributed to.
-After all, would you rather contribute to the project that looks professional and is well-documented, or contribute to the project has little to no information about it?
+After all, would you rather contribute to a project that looks professional and is well-documented, or contribute to a project has little to no information about it?
 Your preferences may vary, but I would admit that the better a README looks to me, the more willing I am to consider contributing to your project.

 <h2 id="sectioning">